 Influenced by the art on those buildings a lot of galleries have opened up to showcase some amazing pieces of art as well.
-Plenty of good places to eat, explore and have fun.
-It has the same vibe and feel like Miami Wynwood although we give the advantage to Miami due to the huge variety of the art works and sheer size.
-If you are a fan of graffiti art and street art overall this place and the one in Miami are an absolutely must see.
-We are huge fans of both and for us it was a no brainer.
+Plenty of good places to eat, explore, and have fun.
+It has the same vibe and feels like Miami Wynwood although we give the advantage to Miami due to the huge variety of the artworks and sheer size.
+If you are a fan of graffiti art and street art overall this place and the one in Miami are an absolute must-see.
+We are huge fans of both and for us, it was a no brainer.

 Things To Do

-Honestly while there you should try to explore and see as much of the murals and street art as you can.
+Honestly, while there you should try to explore and see as much of the murals and street art as you can.
 Some of the pieces are just insane.
-I mean in some cases entire building facades were used as canvas!
+I mean in some cases entire building facades were used as a canvas!

 There are also quite a few museums which are free to the public: